oshritf/sgx-trust-management/README.md

 	- truce_app/app.cpp is an example of the untrusted part of such application.
 * Client:
 	- Should use the API in truce_client.h and link with libtruce_client.so
-	- client.cpp is an example of such client.
+	- client.cpp is an example of such a client.
 * Service-Provider:
-	- Run truce_server executable
+	- Run the truce_server executable

 ## Contact
-Feel free to write to Gidon Gershinsky (gidon@il.ibm.com) and Eliad Tsfadia (eliadtsfadia@gmail.com).
+Feel free to write to Gidon Gershinsky (gidon@il.ibm.com) and Eliad Tsfadia (eliad.tsfadia@ibm.com).